Eiffel Tower in Paris

 In Brittany, driving is slow along small country roads, and Brittany itself is surprisingly large and varied.
 Take your time to explore both the northern and the western/southern coasts of this spectacular peninsula.

 Did you know that in Brittany, people consider themselves Bretons first, French second?
-You will occasionally see signs written in Breton–a language related to the Celtic languages of the British isles.
+You will occasionally see signs written in Breton, a language related to the Celtic languages of the British isles.
 After all, Brittany is not far from Cornwall in England.

-Practical Tips for Your Visit to the Côte de Granit Rose
+Practical Tips for Your Visit to the Côte de granit rose

 We always found delightful small hotels in Brittany.
 Another option is to rent a house for an extended stay.
-And while you’re in Brittany, make sure you sample plenty of galettes–the Breton crepes.
+And while you’re in Brittany, make sure you sample plenty of galettes, the Breton crêpes.

 Towns to stay at in the area include Trégastel, Perros-Guirec, and Saint-Guirec.